 That land was our domain, and we neighborhood kids explored every inch of it.
 We built tree forts in the first line of trees.
 Later, there followed shelters in the woods, even one underground.
 A particular grove of sumac became my church for a season.
 We named every inch of the topography from the old Washboard (a particularly bumpy trail) to Mike’s racetrack, from the Hollow to the Tar Pit (a huge patch of roofing tar someone had dumped years before that still softened and oozed in the summer).

-Becoming aware of how rare these kinds of experiences are becoming for children today, my wife and I have determined that our kids will buck the trend.
+Becoming aware of how rare these kinds of experiences are becoming for children today, I am determined that my kids will buck the trend.
 They will grow up with a love and appreciation of the outdoors.
 And that’s what this site is about.
-It’s about our efforts to raise our kids outside.
+It’s about my efforts to raise my kids outside.